VictorQD/react-mt-svg-lines/README.md

   </svg>
 </MtSvgLines>
 ```
-> When you move up to React v15.0+, it appears that it no longer requires SVG attributes to be camel-cased in JSX.
-So, rather than `strokeWidth` or `strokeLinecap`, you should be good with the standard `stroke-width`, `stroke-linecap`, etc.
+> As of React v15, your SVG attributes no longer require camel-casing in JSX.
+So, rather than `strokeWidth` or `strokeLinecap`, go with the standard `stroke-width`, `stroke-linecap`, etc.

 ### Props